miklevin/MikeLev.in/_posts/2024-11-02-got-my-llm-to-play-nice-with-web-ui.md

 ## Python Generators Mangle Payloads

-This made a previously reliable delivery mechanism for larger payloads&#151;like JSON objects with embedded instructions about what to do once recognized, snagged from the data-stream, parsed and carried out&#151;much more difficult.
+This made a previously reliable delivery mechanism for larger payloads—like JSON objects with embedded instructions about what to do once recognized, snagged from the data-stream, parsed and carried out—much more difficult.
 The main data-stream is now a chunky yielding generator.
 Python terminology doesn't get better than this, and if you have a Ruby on Rails-lover in your life, it's going to get interesting when you start ***talking generators***,